IamCOD3X/Kernel-Builder/README.md

 https://t.me/COD3XBUILDsDiscussion/269

 # About Source Code
-    Source code is Private 🔏
+    Source code is Private 🔏 for some copyright reasons.. it will be public as soon as I stabilize the program.